vlcervera/kata-tiered-pricing/README.md

 Graduated tiered pricing is an evolution of tiered pricing, so we can implement it in the same project and offer the possibility to execute both scenarios.

+Improvements:
+- Duplicated code to check the tiers for susbcriptions and the management of exceptions
+- Duplicated test for the code mentioned above
+- Most probably we can refactor this part in a Tiers object that contains the tiers available and methods to get the tier for each subscription and manage the exceptions on it
 ## Python version

 This project uses Python 3.9.
 You can use pyenv to configure your environment.